wickandbergamot/wickandbergamot/docs/src/developing/clients/jsonrpc-api.md

 ### getTokenLargestAccounts

-Returns the 20 largest accounts of a particular SPL Token type.
+Returns the 20 largest accounts of a particular SPL Token type. **UNSTABLE**

 #### Parameters: